MAQ-Observations/post-processing/README.md

 Post-processing/analysis scripts/files for MAQ-Observations:

-- Download_Data.ipynb: To specify user input, request data from database and save to a .csv file.
+- Download_Data.py: To specify user input, request data from database and save to a .csv file.
 This needs to be tested for other cases.
+      - fetch_data.py: Function to fetch data used in Download_Data.py
-- Plot_Figures.ipynb: To specify user input and plot requested input to graphs.
+- Plot_Figures.py: To specify user input and plot requested input to graphs.
 This is still under construction.
+      - generate_graphs.py: Function to generate graphs data used in Plot_Figures.py
-- Tests.ipynb: Very simple json requests to the database, also provided on https://maq-observations.nl/api/.
+- Tests.py: Very simple json requests to the database, also provided on https://maq-observations.nl/api/.
 - Instrument_List_v1.1.xlsx: Meta-data information on the MAQ-Observations.nl database, also available at https://maq-observations.nl/instruments/.
 - MAQ-Observations_request.csv: Example file resulting from the Download_Data.ipynb notebook.